-This list of things to take on a trip to Yellowstone National Park includes a Yellowstone packing list, what to wear in Yellowstone in summer, and other Yellowstone packing essentials.
+This Yellowstone packing list has everything you need on a trip to Yellowstone National Park.
+It includes what to wear in Yellowstone in summer, and other Yellowstone packing essentials.

 Yellowstone Packing List